biscoff cookie recipe - soft and chewy cookie butter cookies on plate

 Problem: Cookies are crunchy instead of chewy.

 Solution: Reduce baking time by 1-2 minutes.
-Don’t overbake.
-Store with bread slice to add moisture.
+Do not overbake.
+Store with a bread slice to add moisture.
 Make sure brown sugar is packed when measuring.

 Expert Tips for Perfect Biscoff Cookies